pigfly/pigfly.github.io/_posts/2018-03-07-On-Software-Engineering-Process-1.markdown

 }
 ```

-The answer is obviously yes.
+The answer is obviously no.
 Not only do these functions have different code, they indeed have different behaviors:

 - when `val` is missing, `findFirst` returns the length of `arr` and `findLast` returns -1
 - when `val` appears twice, `findFirst` returns the lower index and `findLast` returns the higher

 What does this tell us ?

 The notion of two code snippets behavior the same is *depending on the caller*:

 - when `val` occurs at exactly one index of the array, the two methods behave the same

 So in order to refactor these two code snippet into one, or substitute one implementation for another, and to know when this is
 acceptable, we need our specification to include what the caller depends on.